symunona/multicam/README.md

 ## prerequisites

 - you will need 1+ raspberries with cameras
-- a raspbian sketch light image from here: https://www.raspberrypi.org/downloads/raspbian/
+- a raspbian lite image from here: https://www.raspberrypi.org/downloads/raspbian/
 - time and motivation

 ## architecture